China's third-ranked leader Li Zhanshu holds talks with Speaker of Nepal's Parliament | Politics

 Li, Chairman of the Standing Committee of the National People's Congress - the country's parliament, arrived in Nepal on a three-day visit on Monday at the invitation of Speaker Sapkota.

-The two leaders held delegation-level talks at the federal parliament building in Naya Baneshwor following which a Memorandum of Understanding was inked between the federal parliament of Nepal and the Chinese People's Congress, sources said.
+Speaker Sapkota and Li held wide-ranging talks at the federal parliament building in Naya Baneshwor following which a six-point Memorandum of Understanding was inked between the parliament of Nepal and the Chinese People's Congress on inter-parliamentary cooperation, sources said.

+During the delegation-level talks, the two leaders expressed happiness over the excellent state of bilateral relations and cooperation subsisting between Nepal and China and held discussions on different matters of mutual interests, the Foreign Ministry said in a press release.

+''Speaker Sapkota reiterated Nepal's commitment to One-China Policy and not to allow any activity against China in Nepali territory,'' it said.

 Li is leading a 67-member delegation comprising officials from the People's Congress, the Communist Party of China, and the Chinese Foreign Ministry.